 For weigh modules with a terminal connected, selecting the weighing type is part of the weighing parameters.
 On the SWT terminal, you'll find these settings in the system settings.
-The ambient conditions see Adjustments to ambient conditions (filter damping) (page 18). determine filter damping of the weighing signal.
+The ambient conditions (Section 3.4.5) determine filter damping of the weighing signal.
 These two settings determine the filtering of the weighing signal.
+When you activate the sensor mode, the weigh module automatically works with a factory-defined fixed filter with 5 selectable levels.

-5.2.5 Adjustments to ambient conditions (filter damping)
+3.4.5 Adjustments to ambient conditions (filter damping)

 Adjusting filter damping allows for the weigh module to be optimally adapted to ambient conditions.
 This setting determines how quickly the weigh module will react to a change in weight, but also how sensitive the module will be to outside disturbances.
 Strong filter damping will cause the module to react more slowly to small changes in weight, but it will also make it less sensitive to ambient conditions such as air movements and vibrations.
 In general, this also increases the measurement accuracy (repeatability).
-You can also control the measurement accuracy and the weighing time by changing the settings for stability criteria, see Set stability criteria (page 18).
+You can also control the measurement accuracy and the weighing time by changing the settings for stability criteria (Section 3.4.3).